carbeer/Peerster/README.md

 # Peerster
+## An incentive compatible decentralized file storage
-Decentralized Systems Engineering Project
+Decentralized Systems Engineering Project.

-### Run it
+## Run it
 To run the project, you need to build the root directory as well as the client directory through `go build`

 Afterwards, you can start a Peerster node through `./Peerster <extra parameters>`.
-I added an extra flag `-runUI` to let a Peerster node serve the GUI on 8080.
 A client can be run similarly through `./client/client <extra parameters>`.
+Apart from the flags specified in the homeworks, the following flags are available for the Peerster executable:
+- `-runUI`: Indicate that the Peerster node is supposed to serve the GUI on port 8080.

+For the client executable:
+- `-encrypt`: Use encryption algorithm for the specified file or private message.
+Attention: For Private Messages, the peer node must have a valid public key as nodeID.
+- `-replications=<int>`: Specify the number of replications for a private file upload that shall be distributed among peers in the network
+- `-state=<string>`: Indicates that the specified file to be uploaded contains is a state that shall be imported

-To see a full list of the available extra parameters, use the flag `-h`.
+ To see a full list of the available parameters, use the flag `-h`.
+ All functionality can be invoked from the GUI as well.

+## Final project implementation
+The work done as part of the final project can be mainly found in the following files:
+- `asymmEncryption.go`
+- `challengeHandler.go`
+- `keyHandling.go`
+- `privateFileDownload.go`
+- `privateFileHandler.go`
+- `stateManagement.go`
+- `symmEncryption.go`

-### Assumptions
+### New user functionality

-- We don't need to store (private) messages sent by a CLI client if they target a destination that we don't know at that point in time.
-- All peers start at the same time, as stated in the forum as there is no way of retrospectively requesting blocks.
-We only accept blockchains as valid, if they eventually link to the genesis block (i.e. Hash of all zeroes).
-Forks that are detached from the genesis block are not considered valid.
-- We do NOT need to refuse indexing of files that are already part of the blockchain.
-However, we won't add them as a new transaction to the blockchain (Yes, I am aware that this kind of undermines the idea of avoiding name theft - However, nothing about that was mentioned in the assignment, there was no answer to a forum post (https://moodle.epfl.ch/mod/forum/discuss.php?d=12715) and I asked it in person during an exercise session and got that confirmed, so I hope this is aligned with your expectations.
-As files are indexed, they are also returned when beind queried through a SearchRequest. )
-- We can still accept SearchReplies, even if the search is already finished (by matching the threshold).
-In my GUI implementation you can see all available files that were found within the network (not only the ones that were found in response to the last SearchRequest).
+#### Private Messages
+Can now be sent using RSA content encryption and digital signatures. \
+CLI: adding the `-encrypt` flag to a regular private message.

+#### Private Files
+-  Can be uploaded along with a specification of the number of replications that shall be distributed. \
+CLI: adding `-private` and `-replications=<int>` to a regular file upload
+- State export (only GUI).
+- State upload. \
+CLI: Specify `-state=<string>` with the name of the state file
+- Download a private file.
+Automatically determines from where to retrieve the file, i.e. from the local node or from a remote peer.
+In the ladder case, the file can be found as encrypted version and a decreypted version which is prefixed by `decrypted_` in the download folder. \
+CLI: Set the `-encrypt` flag to a regular file download request

-### Current features
+### Demo video
-- Peers recognize if the peer that they request a file from doesn't have the chunk available (check for empty data).
-In this case, the repeated tranmission of the DataRequest is stopped.
-- If a peer gets a DataRequest but doesn't know the path to the requesting peer, it will send it to the neighboring peer that transmitted the request.
-- Broadcasting excludes the neighboring peer where a message is received from
-- Peers check whether a client messages contain any data at all before sending them out
+The demo video was created and can be reproduced using the `test_final_project.sh` script.